 You can read more about Artifacts on this page, but Artifacts are not a priority, and it's better to keep your resources for when you reach end game, as you'll need tons of them.

 At level 30, you get 2 loadouts and you get to choose your Paragon.
 You can buy more loadouts from the Zen Market (500 Zen each).
 You can change loadout whenever you want for free at a campfire or in town.
 On different loadouts, you can make different choices on :

 Each loadout saves a different state of your character.
 All the items, mounts and companions you have are accessible on all loadouts, but you can set different ones as active or equipped for each loadout.

 Paragon, Ability Scores, Boons, and Feats, are semi-permanent choices : you can change them but it requires a Retraining Token.
 You can get Retraining Tokens during certain events from time to time, or from the Zen Market (100 Zen each).
 You also get 3 from the Adventurer's Reward Box at level 31.

 I strongly advise getting a damage dealer loadout for solo, even if you want to heal or tank in dungeons.
 This will make your progression much better, and healing/tanking are really not necessary in solo content.

 Once you reach level 70, start the Undermountain campaign.
-It will make you reach level 80.
+It will give you proper level 70 equipment when you start it, and make you reach level 80.
 Do not worry about the other campaigns, you’ll have time to do them later.
 In Undermountain, you’ll get the most important items in the game : good companion gear, and proper equipment to start endgame (+% damage gear mostly).
-Once you have them (and a good augment companion and high rank bonding runestones), you’ll be capable of going into Avernus, the mod 18 area (though you may need some help at first).
+Then you can look at High Level priorities.